maybeanerd/iu-tech-talk/slides.md

 # We will talk about

 - The Fediverse
-- Overview of the example game
+- An example game
-- Overview of ActivityPub
+- ActivityPub
-- Making the game work with ActivityPub
+- Federating the game

 <!--
 We will talk about the Fediverse in general.